2014 For One World Travel Grant Program

 Ayisatu “Ayi” Owen; Founder:

-- Ayi currently is both the parent-teacher liaison and manages much of the schools activities.
+- Ayi currently is the parent-teacher liaison and manages much of the pre-school and primary school activities as well as the scholarship program to needy youth and orphans.

-- Ayi is Ghanaian, and speaks 10 local languages.
+- Ayi is Ghanaian, and speaks 15 languages.

 About the volunteer quarters:

-- 24 hour access to reliable internet and PC lab
+- Access to reliable internet and PC lab at school or local internet cafe

 - Cost of accommodations at volunteer quarters is covered by For One World (value of $500).